ice-energy/jreed/content_pub/post/post_011/MikroTik_Client.md

 ---

-# Screen for the 1st connection
+# This is what you will see on the 1st connection

 ![pic3](../img/rpic2.png)

 ---

-# Click on 'Quick Set' to start the Configuration
+# Click on 'Quick Set' to bring up the configuration page

 ![pic4](../img/rpic3.png)

+`As a point of note for later on in the configuration, the only other tab on this page that will be clicked on is:`

+&nbsp; &nbsp; * 'Interfaces'

+The 'Interfaces' page is not needed until everything on the **Quick Set** page is complete

 ---